-A4: After you have recieved and replied to the Waiting List Intention E-mail, you may submit additional materials to build upon your existing application.
+A4: After you have received and replied to the Waiting List Intention E-mail, you may submit additional materials to build upon your existing application.
 These materials may include, but are not limited to, spring semester grades, notices of promotions at your job, an updated resume, and additional letters of recommendation.
 We also recommend that you submit a statement that addresses your continuing interest in attending CUA Law and how your perspectives and experience will positively contribute to our community.

 Q5: May I speak with the Admissions Committee to personally express my continuing interest in attending the law school?

 A5: Procedurally, we cannot arrange for members of the Committee to meet with candidates on the waiting list.
 However, please note that the Committee will definitely see and review any additional materials you submit to your file, as discussed in FAQ 4.